devslopes/dwa-templates/coding-team-templates/coding-question.md

   I think since the W3C Web validator tool doesn't show any errors, which means that my HTML is all valid the issue might only be in the value of the href attribute or another missing attribute, but I don't see any issue there.
 The href attribute is the only one that sets the path for the browser to follow once clicked.

-#### Efforts to Resolve
+##### What Potential Solutions Have You Tried?
+What Was The Result?

-> [ What did you try to change in your code to resolve the problem?
-What was the expected result?
-What was the result in fact?
-Add code snippets of the changes you tried and attach screenshots of the result you got for each item of what you have tried. ]
+> [ List any solutions you have tried and their result.
+Did they partially fix the problem, create new bugs, or not work at all? ]

 Please add screenshots or a loom video that will help the mentor/ community member reproduce the same error on their side.
 Don’t use the screenshots of the code.
 Share your code professionally in the proper section of the questionnaire.